An unusual path into language

 What has that got to do with language?
 Everything.

 Quality assurance means checking, systematically, whether something meets the requirements.
-Software release, BMW campaign or the Future Prize – the process stays the same.
-Defined criteria, a structured approach, no "that'll do".
+Software release, BMW campaign or the Future Prize—the process stays the same.
+Defined criteria, a structured approach, no good-enough shortcuts.

 Since 2018 I have applied that way of working to language.
 German and English, 100% remote from Plau am See in Mecklenburg-Vorpommern.
 My projects range from the DARP funding guide in a federal context to games studios and international agencies.